A traveler wearing a tan safari hat lays on the ground with camera in hand for a photo of the giant Galapagos tortoise in front of her.

 Exclusions

-International airfare; domestic airfare from Quito/Guayaquil to Galapagos; Galapagos National Park Entrance Fee (US $100 per adult; $50 for children under 12 years old); TCT-Galapagos Transit Control Card (US $20 per person); gratuities for guides, crew, drivers or local staff; alcoholic and non-alcoholic beverages; other personal expenses; medical services or insurance of any kind; internet access (available at the following fee per device: $80 for 4-5 days; $100 for 8-days; $180 for 11, 12 and 15 days).
+International airfare; domestic airfare from Quito/Guayaquil to Galapagos; Galapagos National Park Entrance Fee (US $100 cash per adult and $50 for children under 12 years old for entries prior to August 1, 2024; US $200 cash per adult and $100 for children under 12 years old for entries beginning August 1, 2024); TCT-Galapagos Transit Control Card (US $20 per person); gratuities for guides, crew, drivers or local staff; alcoholic and non-alcoholic beverages; other personal expenses; medical services or insurance of any kind; internet access (available at the following fee per device: $80 for 4-5 days; $100 for 8-days; $180 for 11, 12 and 15 days).

 Equipment rentals (fees are per person; specific exclusions apply during holiday season):